CRBT-Team/Purplet/docs/70-cli.md

 ## `dev`

 Starts Purplet in development mode.
 The development mode uses Vite to allow for fast hot-reloading.
-To use it, you must set the `DISCORD_BOT_TOKEN` environment variable must be set to the token of a bot that is in few guilds, only intended for testing.
+To use it, you must set the `DISCORD_TOKEN` environment variable must be set to the token of a bot that is in few guilds, only intended for testing.
 Reloads will be slower with bots in over 5 guilds, and do not support bots in over 75 guilds.

 ## `build`